dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 The Streams module does not address a number of related issues,
 including:

-- A standard object-printing package such as Smalltalk’s *printOn:* or Lisp’s *print-object*, or a formatted printing facility such as Lisp’s *format*.
+- A standard object-printing package such as Smalltalk's *printOn:* or Lisp's *print-object*, or a formatted printing facility such as Lisp's *format*.
 These facilities are provided by the :doc:`Print <print>`, :doc:`Format <format>`, and :doc:`Format-out <format-out>` libraries.
 For convenience, the :doc:`Common Dylan <../common-dylan/index>` library also